Party Bus Rentals in Dayton

 How much does a party bus cost in Dayton?

-Dayton party bus rental prices depend on group size, hours booked, and the date — a weeknight run costs less than a Saturday during First Four week or Dragons opening weekend.
-Our online pricing tool gives you an exact number before you book anything, broken down by vehicle size and hours.
+Dayton party bus rental prices depend on group size, hours booked, and the date — a weeknight run can cost less than a Saturday during First Four week or Dragons opening weekend.
+Request pricing with the vehicle size, hours, and route so the options reflect the actual trip.

 What size bus do I need for my group?

 A Sprinter van fits smaller groups of six to ten comfortably, minibuses cover 15 to 35 passengers, and party buses scale up to 50 — with 40- to 56-passenger charter buses for full wedding parties or school groups.
-Tell us your headcount and we'll point you to the right fit rather than the closest one.
+Add the headcount to the form to compare a sensible fit rather than simply the closest size.

 Can a party bus pick up and drop off at Dayton International Airport?